FlowFuse/website/src/blog/2023/04/chatgpt-nodered-fcn-node.md

 - **Retain Conversation History:** Each time a new prompt is provided by the Node-RED user, we send a fresh conversation to OpenAI, meaning that knowledge of previously asked questions are not retained.

-- **Clientside ChatGPT Config:** Currently, when you add a new "function-gpt" node you need to click "Deploy", then ask the question, then "deploy" again in order to see that functionality in action.
-Our ChatGPT interaction lives server-side, so Node-RED needs that deploy in order to get the relevant details from the front-end confgiuration provided by the user.
-Ideally, we'd be smarter here and pass client-side creds with the call such that we can configure a the time of the call.
+- **Client side ChatGPT Config:** Currently, when you add a new "function-gpt" node you need to select the ChatGTP Config node and click "Deploy" before you can ask it a question.
+Our ChatGPT interaction operates server-side (to protect your API key), so Node-RED needs that in the runtime first, before a call to ChatGPT can be made.
+Ideally, we'd be smarter here and pass client-side creds along with the call such that we can use any changes made by the user at the time of the call.